 Heritage cherry tomatoes garnish (optional)

 Allergens: For those of you with allergies please remove or substitute accordingly

 Ask your fishmonger to butterfly your sardines for you!

-- Turn your oven on to 180C Fan (200C or Gas 6).
-Peel, cut in half and put the shallots in a roasting tray along with the garam masala, dried chilli flakes, fenugreek seeds and cumin seeds.
+- Turn your oven on (200C/180F/Gas 6).
+Peel and cut the shallots in half and put on a roasting tray with the garam masala, dried chilli flakes, fenugreek seeds and cumin seeds.
 Drizzle with oil and roast for 20 minutes.